This Post Is Sponsored By Responsibility.org! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Kids learn by example.
 We’re drinking socially, making sure to have non-alcoholic beverages for those who don’t drink, and have lots of healthy treats to eat.
 It shows the kind of balance that we want our kids to understand.
 It’s important to Bobby and me that we sit down and talk to them, but I’m a big believer in leading by example.
 But that doesn’t mean they can get out of a conversation!

-Need fun summer ideas?
+Need fun family ideas?
 Subscribe to City Girl Gone Mom on YouTube!

 Talking About Underage Drinking